Union Jack flag icon Canada flag Canada Ireland flag Ireland

 You should also ensure that customers receive an appropriate standard of support, including those with characteristics of vulnerability.

 Please note that this Consumer Duty guidance is not exhaustive.
 We encourage you to refer to the FCA’s dedicated Consumer Duty pages on their website for more information.
-The FCA’s published policy statement can also be found here.
+Here is the FCA’s published policy statement.

 Next steps